 the extended deadline of sending the auction results in accordance with Article 51.

-Latest one (1) hour before the start of the bidding period of an auction the single allocation platform shall publish the final auction specification for that auction stating the final offered capacity including reduction period(s) associated with the product period when applicable; and any other update of relevant information or terms applicable to the product or the auction.
+Latest one (1) hour before the start of the bidding period of an auction the single allocation platform shall publish the final auction specification for that auction stating the final offered capacity including reduction period(s) associated with the product period when applicable and the calculated price cap for bid collaterals if applicable; and any other update of relevant information or terms applicable to the product or the auction.

 The final offered capacity shall consist of:

-Max Exchanges (MaxBex);
+Max Exchanges (MaxBex) per bidding zone border direction;

 Min Net Positions; and